lego-build/lego-build/README.md

 ## Documentation
 Check out our [docs site](https://lego-build.github.io/docs) for thorough (and easy-to-understand) documentation on how to configure lego-build.

+## Help and discussions
+The [#lego-build]() channel of the [lego-build]() Discord community is our official resource for all questions related to using lego-build. lego-build is a great place to hang out, ask questions, and learn - please come and join us there!

 ## Features ⭐

 Other CLI tools make it simple to create components.
 But Lego-building is a very different story.
 It: